-Lecture given by Paul Brecher BA FAcS MPCHM The Principal of the College of Chinese Medicine at the NHS Conferance on Alternative and Complementary Medicine in Primary Care in London on 29 October 2007
+Lecture given by Paul Brecher BA FAcS TCM at the NHS Conference on Alternative and Complementary Medicine in Primary Care in London (2007)

-First I would like to put acupuncture in an historical perspective.
+First, I would like to put acupuncture in a historical perspective.

-Among the relics discovered there were four acupuncture needles made of gold and five of silver.
+In 1968 in China, an ancient tomb from the Han Dynasty dating from 113 BC was excavated.
+Among the relics discovered were four acupuncture needles made of gold and five of silver.

-So acupuncture has been in continual use for over two thousand years, however this great age does not prove acupuncture’s effectiveness.
+So acupuncture has been in continual use for over 2,000 years.
+However, this great age does not prove acupuncture’s effectiveness.

-It was not until 1979 that the World Health Organization formally announced that acupuncture can be used to treat over forty different diseases.
+It was not until 1979 that the World Health Organization formally announced that acupuncture can be used to treat over 40 different diseases.

 The World Health Organization has since then published the following books:

-With this in mind I would today like to discuss both the Western and Chinese explanations for how acupuncture works to heal the body.
-Both directly on the site of an injury or infection and also how acupuncture can indirectly have a controlling or healing effect on a distant part of the body some distance away from the area that is being needled.
+With this in mind, I would today like to discuss both the Western and Chinese explanations for how acupuncture works to heal the body; how it works directly on the site of an injury or infection and also how acupuncture can indirectly have a controlling or healing effect on a part of the body some distance away from the area that is being needled.

-It would seem that acupuncture can increase micro circulation due to vasodilation resulting in increased activity of the macrophages and leucoytes which through the process of phagocytosis can destroy bacteria and other harmful toxins and inflammatory components.
+It would seem that acupuncture can increase micro-circulation due to vasodilation resulting in increased activity of the macrophages and leucocytes which through the process of phagocytosis can destroy bacteria and other harmful toxins and inflammatory components.

-These mechanisms that I have described so far may also initiate a cascade of further processes in the body that further increase the bodies own self healing ability.
+These mechanisms that I have described so far may also initiate a cascade of further processes in the body that further increase the body’s own self-healing ability.

-For example acupuncture may also induce an increase in the anabolic phase of the metabolism through influencing the activity of the parasympathetic nervous system.
+For example, acupuncture may also induce an increase in the anabolic phase of the metabolism by influencing the activity of the parasympathetic nervous system.
 This would promote tissue regeneration, counter immune deficiency and reduce inflammation and pain.

 There is also a possibility that acupuncture may affect the nerves in such a way as to influence the brain stem at the top of the spinal cord and regulate the hypothalamus which is just above it.

-The hypothalamus links the nervous system to the endocrine system via the pituitary gland and is responsible for producing endorphin which has an analgesic effect.
+The hypothalamus links the nervous system to the endocrine system via the pituitary gland and is responsible for producing endorphins which have an analgesic effect.

-As far as I know these are the current ideas which need to be further researched for us to understand the mechanisms of acupuncture from a western perspective.
+As far as I know, these are the current ideas that need to be further researched for us to understand the mechanisms of acupuncture from a western perspective.

 I would now like to discuss acupuncture from the Chinese perspective.

-Measurements of the acupuncture points and acupuncture meridian pathways have found that they are the areas of least resistance to electrical conductivity.
+Measurements of the acupuncture points and acupuncture meridian pathways have found that these are the areas of least resistance to electrical conductivity.

-There are a number of process by which these electrical signals travels through the body along the meridians.
-When it travels through the nervous system it is through the activity of the neurons.
-Through the body fluids by the ionic transfer of electrons.
-And it travels through the tissue via the cell membrane which has got selective protein pumps which can pump positive ions to one side and negative ions to the other, creating a potential difference across the membrane, creating a current.
+There are a number of processes by which these electrical signals travel through the body along the meridians.
+When they travel through the nervous system, it is through the activity of the neurons.
+When the signals travel through the body fluids, they do so by the ionic transfer of electrons.
+And they travel through the tissue via the cell membrane which has got selective protein pumps that can pump positive ions to one side and negative ions to the other, creating a potential difference across the membrane and so creating a current.

-In both china and the west patients have had brain scans whilst undergoing acupuncture treatment of the feet and specific areas of the brain have shown increased activity responding to acupuncture on different meridian acupuncture points.
+In both China and the West, patients have had brain scans whilst undergoing acupuncture treatment of the feet.
+Specific areas of the brain have shown increased activity responding to acupuncture on different meridian acupuncture points.